7abushahla/Muharaf-Writer-Identification/README.md

-# Writer Identification for Historical Arabic Manuscripts
+# Different Strokes for Different Folks: Writer Identification for Historical Arabic Manuscripts

 This repository contains the full implementation and supplementary materials for the paper: **[Different Strokes for Different Folks: Writer Identification for Historical Arabic Manuscripts](url)**